Suotris/cehavre/README.md

 The application also makes use of custom REST endpoints (see in src/plugin).

 The gulp file contains tasks such as watch, dist and dependency injection.

+####Concerning Angular syntax
+The code is amended by gulp tasks in order to make scripting less tedious:
+* dependency injection on controllers (ex: ... .controller('MyController', ['dependency', function(dependency) ..) is handled by gulp-ng-annotate
+* scripts wrapped in self-executing function handled by gulp-wrap
+* templates concatenated in templateCache with gulp-angular-templateCache.

+####Points of intetrest
+In addition of showcasing handling of RESTful service, the application also provides example of integration of GoogleMaps API V3 with dedicated angular module.
+The website also has capabilities for handling API requests to SoundCloud although the client hasn't published posts with soundtracks yet.